Travel, experience, conserve with

 Jump to main menu

-Join wildlife photographer Nick Garbutt in Ladakh's remote Ulley Valley on a quest to photograph snow leopards and other Himalayan wildlife, including ibex, fox, bharal, Tibetan partridge and red-billed chough.
+Join wildlife photographer Nick Garbutt in Ladakh's remote region on a quest to photograph snow leopards, Pallas's cats and other Himalayan wildlife, including ibex, bharal, Tibetan partridge and red-billed chough.

-On this snow leopard photography tour, we use specialist local trackers from the Snow Leopard Conservancy to maximise our chances of finding and photographing these elusive cats.
-Other Himalayan wildlife we hope to see, both by vehicle safari and on walks, include ibex, bharal, red fox, Tibetan partridge, and even wolf,
+On this extensive Pallas's cat and snow leopard photography tour, we use specialist local trackers in both the Ulley Valley and Hanle to maximise our chances of finding and photographing the elusive cats of these mountains.
+Other Himalayan wildlife we hope to see whilst out in the field, include ibex, bharal, red fox, bearded vulture, and possibly Eurasian lynx.

 Typical Itinerary